This woodworking hack on how to make a wooden bowl is an experiment with a table saw.

 How to build your workshop on a budget?

-I hope this information about how to make a wooden bowl without a lathe was helpful, and that this blog and video inspires you.
+I hope this information on how to make a wooden bowl without a lathe was helpful, and that this blog and video inspires you.

 I’m looking forward to seeing you soon in another blog or video.